zkp-ld/rdf-canon/README.md

 ## Changelog

+### v0.6.0

+- Use `oxttl` as a N-Quads parser to avoid the dependency on the whole `oxigraph`
+- Make logger and YamlLayer public for external crates to use them when debugging
+- import the latest-updated test cases from w3c/rdf-canon

 ### v0.5.0

 - Turn logger into a feature: the logger can now be optionally included in our builds, depending on the requirements of each specific build